Progressive vs Allstate: Which is Better for You?

 We found that Progressive is more affordable than Allstate, with an average monthly cost of $104.
 Allstate's average was $170 per month.

 If you have very bad credit, Allstate could be the way to go.
 But if you have fair to excellent credit, Progressive offers cheaper premiums than Allstate for prospective drivers.
 Check out average insurance costs by credit tier for Allstate and Progressive below.

 |Credit score||Progressive avg. annual premium||Allstate avg. annual premium|

 |Very Good (740-799)||$1,453||$1,820|

-If you have an at-fault accident, ticket, reckless driving citation, or DUI on your driving résumé, Progressive could be a better choice than Allstate.
-Each insurance company prices its policies differently, so don't hesitate to shop around to understand which insurer is best for you.
+If you have an at-fault accident, speeding violation, reckless driving violation or DUI on your driving record, Progressive could be a better choice than Allstate.
+Progressive was less expensive for those with violations in their recent driving history.
+Every car insurance company prices policies differently after a violation, so don't be afraid to shop around to understand which insurer suits you.